It is the same for the rest of the world too.

 Big teams of experienced developers come at a cost which is higher than freelancers and small companies.

 However, they bring their experience and guarantee with them.
-Usually, such teams are more equipped with addressing your needs and understanding business models.
+Usually, such teams are more equipped with addressing your needs and understanding of business models.

 It is also important to go through the work done by the team in the past.